detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall operate and manage schools sufficient enough to provide a K-12 education for all citizens enrolled in the public education program.

-- **Work**: Citizens have the right to find labour and be compensated equally
+- **Work**: Citizens shall have the right to find labour and be compensated equally.

-  The minimum wage should be enough for a person to reasonably live inhumane conditions
+  The minimum wage should be enough for a person to reasonably live in humane conditions.

   #### Confict